iamjatinchauhan/web-dev-notes/README.md

     }
 }
 ```
+**Normalize css** - provides better cross-browser consistency in the default styling of HTML elements.\
 **Viewport Height `(vh)`** — This unit is based on the height of the viewport.
 A value of 1vh is equal to 1% of the viewport height.
-**Normalize css** - provides better cross-browser consistency in the default styling of HTML elements.

 Exercise:
 *	[Grid Garden](https://cssgridgarden.com/)